 Hout Bay Cruise

-Explore an exciting, child-friendly cruise from Hout Bay harbour to Duiker Island the Seal Colony where thousands of wild Cape Fur Seals can be viewed.
-Delight in some fish and chips afterwards in the many restaurants in town or in the harbour.
+Explore an exciting, child-friendly cruise from Hout Bay harbor to Duiker Island the Seal Colony where thousands of wild Cape Fur Seals can be viewed.
+Delight in some fish and chips afterward in the many restaurants in town or in the harbor.